Bryan Mark Rigg: Criticism

 Scholars, like Richard J. Evans, Regius Professor of History at the University of Cambridge, and Omer Bartov, professor of history at Brown University, consider the titles of Rigg's books, such as Hitler's Jewish Soldiers, misleading, because the books are not about Jews as the term is commonly understood, but in almost all cases about Mischlinge ("half-"Jews and "quarter-"Jews) as defined by the Nuremberg laws but not according to Jewish religious law.

-Yale professor, Dr Henry Turner said that Rigg was not really an intellectual or Historian and not cut out for academia and refused to recommend him for graduate studies.
-Nevertheless this same professor is quoted as saying Hitler's Jewish Soldiers is the "basic book on the subject.
+Yale professor Henry Turner described Rigg as "not really an intellectual or a historian" and declined to recommend him for graduate studies.
+Nevertheless, Turner is quoted as saying Hitler's Jewish Soldiers is the "basic book on the subject.
 People will use it with reservations, but they'll have to use it."

 Some Historians have accused Rigg's work as being hyperbolic and sensationalist at the expense of historical accuracy.
 Rigg's research and books have been described as a misnomer, distorted and misleading.
 Rigg's thesis has been described as outlandish and absurd.

-Rigg was accused of plagiarism during his graduate studies by a German scholar, which led to an investigation by Cambridge university.
-Ultimately, Rigg was found innocent of any wrong doing.
+Rigg was accused of plagiarism during his graduate studies by a German scholar, which led to an investigation by Cambridge University.
+Ultimately, Rigg was found innocent of any wrongdoing.

 Legal disputes

 Williams v.
 Rigg court case

 In May 2020, a court case, Williams v.
-Rigg, involved allegations of defamation related to statements made by Bryan Mark Rigg.
-Williams claimed that Rigg’s statements were false and defamatory and that they posed a risk to his reputation.
-The dispute arose while the two were collaborating on a book..
+Rigg, involved allegations of defamation related to statements made by Bryan Mark Rigg about Medal of Honor recipient Hershel "Woody" Williams.
+Williams claimed that Rigg's statements were false and defamatory and that they posed a risk to his reputation.
+The dispute arose while the two were collaborating on a book.

 Rigg's book meticulously documents numerous instances of Williams' dishonesty, highlighting the challenges Rigg faced in trying to collaborate with Williams on what was intended to be an honest portrayal of his life.
 Throughout the process, Williams' misrepresentations created obstacles, making it difficult to craft an accurate and truthful biography.
 Nevertheless, Flamethrower has garnered widespread acclaim, receiving endorsements from some of the most respected figures in the U.S. military.
 These include General Al Gray, 29th Commandant of the Marine Corps, General Charles Krulak, 31st Commandant of the Marine Corps, former CENTCOM commander General Anthony Zinni, and renowned Marine Corps historian Colonel Jon Hoffman.